 - Suitability of fall term courses - Course Election for winter term - Plans for the Language Requirement.
-The LSA application deadline for most programs taking place in 2018-2019 is February 1, 2018 (programs taking place in 18X have a January 4, 2018 deadline). - Your advisee should have a clear plan about how s/he is going to fulfill the Language Requirement. - Encourage your advisee to think of fulfilling Distributive Requirements as a mechanism of exploration. - Reference letters: Discuss the fact that every student is going to have to ask members of the faculty for reference letters at some point (perhaps as early as winter term, when applying for off-campus programs or summer internships).
+The LSA application deadline for most programs taking place in 2018-2019 is February 1, 2019.
+Online applications should be available October 1, 2018 and decisions are usually made by March 1, 2019. - Your advisee should have a clear plan about how s/he is going to fulfill the Language Requirement. - Encourage your advisee to think of fulfilling Distributive Requirements as a mechanism of exploration. - Reference letters: Discuss the fact that every student is going to have to ask members of the faculty for reference letters at some point (perhaps as early as winter term, when applying for off-campus programs or summer internships).
 Have they had any one-on-one conversations with their professors?
 Are they using office hours?